elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Request Body Search

-* How you’re supposed to do  it
+* How you're supposed to do  it

 * Query DSL is in the request body as JSON
 (yes, a GET request can have a body!)